Solving the Offline and Online Min-Max Problem of Non-smooth Submodular-Concave Functions: A Zeroth-Order Approach: Extra Numerical Examples and Explanations

 \section{Extra Numerical Examples and Explanations}

 In this section, we will give more explanations on the examples given in Section~\ref{sec:exm} and present two more examples to illustrate the theoretical results given in Section~\ref{sec:main}.
-All the tests have been run on a Dell Latitude 7430 Laptop with a 12th Gen Intel Core i7 CPU.
+All the tests have been run on a Dell Latitude 7430 Laptop with a 12th Gen Intel Core i7 CPU. \footnote{The Python code is publicly available at \url{https://github.com/amirali78frz/Minimax_projects.git}.}\footnote{You can find the Python package for zeroth-order solvers using random oracles at \url{https://github.com/amirali78frz/ZoSolvers.git} and \url{https://pypi.org/project/ZoSolvers/}}.